Why do so many want to learn French? Whether for personal or professional enrichment, learning French will help you make connections near and far.

 The department of languages is great.
 As a student of both Spanish and French I've gotten to know quite a few of the professors in this department.
 They are all incredibly nice and helpful.
 They want you to succeed and they are all welcoming and willing to answer any questions you have.

-For advising guides check out the Department of Languages Blugold Insider page.
-Log in using your UWEC username and password.
+For printable advising guides check out the Department of Languages Blugold Insider page.
+Just use your UWEC username and password to log in.

 You will have the opportunity to study two years of French.
 After this introduction, you will then dig deeper into composition, conversation, culture, literature and more.